osirixgrpc/osirixgrpc/docs/docs/contributing/CONTRIBUTING.md

 view changes to documentation in real-time.

 ### Deploying Documentation
-Collaborators should and will never directly modify the deployed documentation.
+Collaborators should not directly modify the deployed documentation.
 Instead, this will be performed as part of OsiriXgrpc continuous integration.
 The OsiriXgrpc documentation will be deployed from either the `main` or `dev` branches to one of two sites, following a push to the GitHub repository: